Jemez Canyon Dam

 Jemez Canyon Dam (National ID # NM00003) is a dam in Sandoval County, New Mexico, in the United States, a few miles north of Albuquerque.

 The earthen dam was constructed in 1953 by the United States Army Corps of Engineers, with a height of 150 feet and a length at its crest of 870 feet.
 It impounds the Jemez River creating Jemez Canyon Reservoir for flood control and storm water management in the spring and early summer seasons.
 The dam is owned by the Corps of Engineers, and operated by the Corps and the Cochiti Lake Project Office.
+It is one of the four Army Corps of Engineers projects for flood and sediment control on the Rio Grande system, operating in conjunction with Cochiti Dam, Abiquiu Dam, and Galisteo Dam.

 History

 Jemez Canyon Dam was constructed in 1953 by the United States Army Corps of Engineers to control flooding on the Jemez River to protect farmland and property downstream in the Rio Grande Valley.
 Shortly after, in May-June 1958, high spring runoff in the Jemez Mountains filled the reservoir to 71,220 acre-feet.

 Originally, the dam operated on a 48-hour hold regiment after storm events and during the spring runoff.
 This was to allow sediments to settle out of suspension before releasing the waters downstream into the Rio Grande.
 In early 1979, a permanent pool of 2,000 acre-feet was established behind the dam for sediment control purposes "to decrease aggradation in the Rio Grande channel and thereby maintain or improve channel conveyance for Rio Grande Compact deliveries."
 In October of 1984, the pool was increased to 3,000 acre-feet.

 In 2001, the pool was gradually drained in order to deliver sediment directly downstream to the sediment-deficient Rio Grande and increase water availability.
 This caused a sharp reduction in recreation at the now dry reservoir, and in 2015, the area was closed to the public.
 Today, without sediment control or recreation functions, the dam operates solely for flood-control purposes.